 Serves: 6-8 people

 Bake time: 35-45 minutes

-Serve hot or warm as an accompaniment with meat and vegetables to fill out the meal.
+You can serve this savory bread puddng hot or warm.
+This Panera Asiago bread is great alone or as an accompaniment with meat and vegetables to fill out the meal.